akt00/rust-string-guide/README.md

 ## Introduction

 ### *Rust's char type*
 This is the first caveat when learning Rust's string.
 Rust's string is UTF-8 by default.
 A charater in UTF-8 can be either 1, 2, 3 or 4 bytes.
 Thus, Rust's char is 4 bytes by default.
-This is different from C/C++'s char data type, which is 1 byte by default.
+This is different from C/C++'s char data type which is 1 byte by default.

 Example
 ```rb